phy-homa/imagecal/README.md

 ### Associations
 - belongs_to :user
+- has_many :image_orders
 - has_many :images, through: :image_orders
-- has_many :image_orders
 - has_one :mailing
+- has_one :calendar

 ## Mailingsテーブル
 | Column        | Type       | Options                        |